 Gas

 Repair category 1

 Notes No obvious significant defects noted.
 All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.

+The gas meter box is cracked.

 Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
 Given the presence of the shower mounted over the bath, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
 Failure to do so can lead to concealed defects behind wall finishes, and below the bath.
 As the bath is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
-There is no extractor fan located in the bathroom.

 Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
-Areas of deterioration was noted to some of the radiators.
+Wear and tear was noted to some radiators.
 It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.